-Each weigh station conveyor has been fully tested and run for a minimum of 6 hours before shipment to insure proper belt alignment and tension, and bearing and motor operation.
+Each weigh station conveyor has been fully tested and run to insure proper belt alignment and tension, and bearing and motor operation.

-The weigh station conveyor is comprised of 4" dia. flat-faced, V-grooved dynamically balanced head and tail pulleys, a high precision 2-1/2" dia.
-Idler roll with sealed-for-life bearings, and a 2 ply "Check-out" style, B-Section (with V-guide) conveyor belt.
-Motor, gear box, bearings, and other components are listed in detail on the Bill of Material found on the conveyor layout drawing at the back of this manual.
+The 4693i weigh station conveyor is comprised of 4-1/2" dia. crowned balanced head and tail pulleys with sealed-for-life bearings, and a 2 ply "Check-out" style conveyor belt.
+The motorized head pulley and other components are listed in detail on the Bill of Material found on the conveyor layout drawing found at the back of this manual.